Murder of Austin Metcalf: Legal proceedings

 Anthony was charged with murder and transported to the Collin County jail.
 He was charged as an adult, since, under the Texas criminal justice system, defendants age 17 and older are prosecuted as adults.

 On April 14, 2025, Judge Angela Tucker lowered Anthony's bond from $1 million to $250,000, citing his clean criminal record and his academic and athletic achievements.
-According to his release conditions, he must be supervised by an adult at all times and must contact the judge's bailiff every Friday morning.
-He was prohibited from using social media or contacting Metcalf's family.
+Anthony was released on bond the same day.
+According to his release conditions, an adult was required to supervise Anthony at all times, he was required to contact the judge's bailiff every Friday morning, and he was prohibited from using social media or contacting Metcalf's family.

 Anthony's lawyer said that he would plead not guilty and claim self-defense at his future trial.
-If convicted, Anthony will not be subject to a sentence of life without parole or the death penalty due to his age.
+Anthony could not have been subject to a sentence of life without parole or the death penalty due to his age.

-On June 24, 2025, the grand jury indicted Anthony on charges of first-degree murder.
-The trial was scheduled for June 1, 2026.
+On June 24, 2025, a grand jury indicted Anthony on charges of murder.